deltachat/maps/README.md

 Note, that `maps.xdc` is meant to be used as an integration as described below and will work only limited when send to a chat.

+## Replace Integrations

+Webxdc developers can replace the shipped `maps.xdc` with a tweaked version - either use different map sources, different engines or add completely new features for tracking, hiking, whatever.

+For that purpose:

+- In `manifest.toml`, add the entry `request_integration = map`
+  (this is already true if you use this repository as a template)

+- Attach the `.xdc` to the "Saved Messages" chat of Delta Chat 1.50.0 or newer.
+  If things work out,
+  the summary will read "🌍 Used as map.
+Delete to use default"

+When now tapping the map symbol _inside any chat_, the map replacement is started instead of the shipped one.

+Note, that this has to be done locally.
+In a multi-device-setup, you have to perform this action for every device.

+The replacing is experimental and not meant for end users yet but for Webxdc developers.